Massage Therapy | Emotional and Trauma Release

 Massage Therapy and Emotional Release

 With massage therapy it’s quite common that, apart from relaxation, pleasure, and physical healing, also deep emotional or trauma release can occur during or after a session.
-Emotional release may take several forms (or expressions, if you like), such as for instance, having outbursts of laughter, feeling ticklish, feeling depressed, sad or overexcited, full of energy, or one may start crying or screaming, or what not.
+Emotional release may take several forms (or expressions, if you like), such as for instance, having outbursts of laughter, feeling ticklish, feeling depressed, sad or overexcited, full of energy, or one may start crying or screaming, or whatnot.

-Click for more detailseBook | Click for details
+Click for more detailseBook | More info here

-In fact, emotional or trauma release is a natural cleansing process, a release and relief of psychological and/or emotional tensions stored in the body.
+In fact, emotional and trauma release is a natural cleansing process, a release and relief of psychological and/or emotional tensions physically stored in the body.
 Emotional release generally also leads to a more relaxed body, that is, less muscle contractions and tensions, more range of motion of articulations (joints), and subsequently internal organs that reposition themselves correctly and function better.

 Massage types that are more prone than others to induce emotional release are, for instance, abdominal massages, fertility massages, postnatal massages, and sensual erotic massages.